yasuyk/cdnjs.el/README.md

 This is an Emacs package for searching, getting information and downloading Javascript or CSS packages from [cdnjs].

-The package uses [gocdnjs] to get information about [cdnjs] packages.
+The Emacs package uses [gocdnjs] to get information about [cdnjs] packages.

 ## Features